Tinashe: 2015–2017: Nightride, Joyride and touring

 In late January 2015, Tinashe was reported working with writers and producers from Prescription Songs (Cirkut, Ammo, Rock City, Jakob Kasher, Chloe Angelides), Max Martin and Taylor Parks on her second studio album.
 On March 16, 2015, Tinashe released a seven-song mixtape entitled Amethyst for free download.
 The project was recorded in Tinashe's bedroom during her Christmas vacation, and features production from Ryan Hemsworth, Iamsu!, DJ Dahi, Smash David, Ritz Reynolds, Nez & Rio and Mae N. Maejor.
 In between time, Tinashe invested in several self-directed music videos from her album Aquarius such as "Aquarius", "Bated Breath", "Cold Sweat", and "Bet/Feels Like Vegas" with no label support.

 On September 2, 2015, Tinashe released a teaser for her then second studio album Joyride on YouTube.
-She explained to Billboard the meaning behind the title: "I always had it in the back of my head, but it started to become more and more relevant to my current state of my career.
+She explained to Billboard about the meaning behind the title: "I always had it in the back of my head, but it started to become more and more relevant to my current state of my career.
 With all this traveling I've done this past year and everything I've gone through, it just really feels like an adventure, a journey, a ride", and when asked why she feels she isn't being heard she stated, "I feel like I've been working really hard this year at developing a fan base, a touring base.
 I'm continuing to grow, but you always feel like you're a little bit under appreciated, undervalued.
 Especially for me, it's exciting to have new music and to give people a chance to rediscover me again."
 On September 9, Tinashe leaked the buzz single called "Party Favors" featuring rapper Young Thug as a way to get the ball rolling from her label.
 On October 2, 2015, Tinashe released another song "Player", featuring Chris Brown.
-On October 21, 2015, Tinashe was featured on British electronic duo Snakeships' track All My Friends which also featured Chance the Rapper which reached the top 20 in five countries.
+On October 21, 2015, Tinashe was featured on British electronic duo Snakeships' track "All My Friends", which also featured Chance the Rapper.

 In the summer of 2015 Tinashe joined Nicki Minaj for U.S. concerts on the Pinkprint Tour, and in September and October she toured South America with Katy Perry on the Prismatic World Tour.
 Meanwhile, she was featured in a November 2015 fashion spread in Vogue, and was the cover feature in the Winter 2015 issue of Dazed magazine.
 Tinashe announced the Joyride World Tour on January 12, 2016, to support the album Joyride.
 Beginning in February 2016, it was scheduled through May 2016 including dates in North America, Europe, Asia, and Oceania.
 The tour was ultimately canceled as Tinashe wanted to focus on making new songs for the album.
 Tinashe also revealed another promotional single, "Ride of Your Life", on February 2, 2016.